 \subsection{Disorder-affected sensors}

 The amount of uncertainty involved in the parameter estimation protocol through the Cram{\'e}r-Rao bound \cite{cramer1946mathematical} clearly states that the error can be minimized by repeating the measurements a large number of times as seen in Eq. (\ref{uncertainty}).
-Therefore, in the course of repeating the experiment several times, erroneous realization of the probe, measurement device, and most importantly the inherent impurities in the sensor can adversely affect the performance of the sensor.
+Therefore, in the course of repeating the experiment several times, erroneous realization of the probe, the measurement device, and most importantly, the inherent impurities in the sensor can adversely affect the performance of the sensor.
 Precisely, the practical implementation of the given protocol is likely to be affected by various sources of noise and disorder, such as environmental perturbations or imperfections in the experimental setup \cite{PhysRevLett.95.170410,PhysRevLett.98.130404,PhysRevLett.102.055301,Shapiro_2012,PhysRevA.72.063616}.
 Let us concentrate the effect of impurities present in the system on the performance of the sensor.
-Here we consider the quenched type of disorder in which the relevant observation time is much smaller than the equilibration time of the disordered parameter of the system.
-In order to examine the robustness of the performance of our proposed sensor, we deal with sensor Hamiltonian in which the strength of the magnetic field is chosen randomly from two types of distributions, namely, Gaussian and uniform distribution (see Appendix: \ref{disorder}).
+Here we consider the quenched type of disorder in which the relevant observation time is much shorter than the equilibration time of the disordered parameter of the system.
+In order to examine the robustness of the performance of our proposed sensor, we deal with a sensor Hamiltonian in which the strength of the magnetic field is chosen randomly from two types of distributions, namely, Gaussian and uniform distributions (see Appendix \ref{disorder}).

-Following the same prescription as described in the previous section, we measure the quenched average uncertainty of the estimated parameter, i.e., $\langle \delta \omega_{\min} \rangle$ by averaging over $500$ realizations of $\delta\omega$, each of which is obtained individually chosen magnetic field at each site from either a Gaussian or a uniform distribution with a mean value of $\bar{h}_x$ and a certain standard deviation $\sigma_{\xi}$ (with $\xi$ = G, U) (see Appendix. \ref{disorder}), representing the strength of the disorder.
+Following the same prescription as described in the preceding section, we measure the quenched average uncertainty of the estimated parameter, i.e., $\langle \delta \omega_{\min} \rangle$ by averaging over $500$ realizations of $\delta\omega$, each of which is obtained by an individually chosen magnetic field at each site from either a Gaussian (G) or a uniform (U) distribution with a mean value of $\bar{h}^x$ and a certain standard deviation $\sigma_{\xi}$ (with $\xi$ = G, U) (see Appendix \ref{disorder} for a description of both the distributions), representing the strength of the disorder.
 We check the convergence of the quenched averaged quantity up to six decimal places.